lynzley/project-upskill-workshop/README.md

 A **soft skill** gap is growing between college grads and future employers, disproportionality affecting **first-generation** college students.
 We aim to close this gap by creating **3 workshops** targetting key areas in supporting the growth of student's soft skills.
 Each workshop can be included individually or through a cohort and includes pre- and post-lesson exercises, written instructions to complete the lesson, a slide deck, and more.

 ## Key features
+Project Upskill is a repository that provides workshop materials to organizations that empower college students to develop their soft skills.
+Each workshop contains a full customizable slide deck and written content to make upskilling much more easy and accessible to the students who may otherwise not have access to this knowledge.

+We are only in phase 1 of developing this prpject, which means that there are more workshops and learning opportunities to come!

 ### Workshops

 | Name      | Description |